Rocket League Championship Series - Season X Official Rules

 Players are required to comply with all applicable laws at all times.

 8.1.1 Players agree to fully cooperate with Psyonix and/or a Tournament Administrator (as applicable) in the investigation of possible violations of these Rules.
 If Psyonix and/or a Tournament Administrator contacts a Player to discuss the investigation, the Player must be truthful in the information that he or she provides to Psyonix and/or a Tournament Administrator.
 Any Player found to have withheld, destroyed, or tampered with any related information, or otherwise found to have mislead Psyonix and/or a Tournament Administrator during an investigation, will be subject to disciplinary action as further described in Section 8.2.

-8.2.1 If Psyonix decides that a Player has violated the Code or any term of the Rules, Psyonix may take the following disciplinary actions (as applicable):
+8.2.1 If Psyonix decides that a Player has violated the Code of Conduct or any term of the Rules, Psyonix may take the following disciplinary actions (as applicable):